moritzvalentinomatzner/moritzvalentino/index.md

 <li><b>Demo Atlas</b>.
 We analyzed years and years of data on all demonstrations that took place in Berlin. <a href="https://interaktiv.tagesspiegel.de/lab/demo-atlas-berlin-wofuer-wird-in-meiner-nachbarschaft-demonstriert/">Map</a> and <a href="https://interaktiv.tagesspiegel.de/lab/demo-analyse-berlin-wofuer-gehen-die-leute-auf-die-strasse/">analysis</a>.
 In German. </li>
 </ul>
 <br>
-Work with me.
-You can reach me at moritzvalentinomatzner@posteo.net.
+Work with me 🌸 You can reach me at moritzvalentinomatzner@posteo.net.
 </details>

 <br>